Westbound Arterial, Poughkeepsie, New York

 Truck Travel Time Reliability, a measure of how much truck congestion fluctuates day to day during the same hours.
 This measure only uses data from trucks and is only applied to Interstates.

-- Work with municipalities and road owners, as appropriate, on proposed improvements.
+- Work with municipalities and road owners, as appropriate, on proposed improvements at high-congestion locations.
 If an improvement to a congested area proceeds past the planning stage, continue to advise on the project to ensure that the plan’s goals are reflected in the final design.

 - Collect and maintain data on high-congestion areas.
 Continue to use the AVAIL Labs platform, along with traffic volume, vehicle class, and other locally collected traffic data.

 - Update the Congestion Management Process regularly.
-The next iteration of the CMP should be completed once 2021 data becomes available, to avoid COVID-related traffic declines.
-The update should also be timed to take advantage of any expansion of the number and type of roads covered by the AVAIL Labs dataset.
+The next iteration of the CMP should be timed to take advantage of any expansion of the number and type of roads covered by the AVAIL Labs dataset.

 - Pursue planning studies of high-congestion locations as funding allows.
-Route 44/55 in Poughkeepsie is being addressed in the Poughkeepsie 9.44.55 study.
+Route 44/55 in Poughkeepsie was analyzed in the Poughkeepsie 9.44.55 study.
 Future studies of congested areas should be completed in coordination with road owners, municipalities, and other stakeholders.